backprop64/sam_annotator/README.md

 ## (3) Start annotating

-to start the GUI, make cure you are in your conda enviornment and run:
+to start the GUI, make sure you are in your conda enviornment and run: